-A conventional approach to vaccine development would be based on inactivated or attenuated strains of SARS-CoV-2 but these approaches take a long time to produce sufficient material and the vaccines have many disadvantages and side effects, including the risk of reacquired virulence [10,11].
+A conventional approach to vaccine development would be based on inactivated or attenuated strains of SARS-CoV-2 but these approaches take a long time to produce sufficient material and the vaccines have many disadvantages and side effects, including the risk of reacquired virulence [15,16].
 A quicker and safer alternative is the production of subunit vaccines based on individual proteins, which could be presented either as individual SARS-CoV-2 antigens in a prime–boost schedule with a suitable adjuvant, or as VLPs with multiple copies of SARS-CoV-2 antigens arrayed on the surface.
 Both strategies are currently being developed as a means to address the COVID-19 pandemic.
-All four structural proteins of SARS-CoV-2 could potentially elicit neutralizing antibodies and CD4+/CD8+ T-cell responses [12].
+All four structural proteins of SARS-CoV-2 could potentially elicit neutralizing antibodies and CD4+/CD8+ T-cell responses [17].
 However, research on the original SARS-CoV strain indicated that the N protein is unsuitable because it is highly conserved among CoV families (including those that we commonly encounter in the form of the common cold).
-Antibodies raised against N do not provide protective immunity, whereas the M and E proteins elicit only weak protective responses [13].
+Antibodies raised against N do not provide protective immunity, whereas the M and E proteins elicit only weak protective responses [18].
 Unusually among coronaviruses, the SARS-CoV-2 S protein is proteolytically cleaved into an S1 subunit (685 amino acids) and an S2 membrane-spanning subunit (588 amino acids), the latter being highly conserved (99%) among CoV families.
-In contrast, S1 shows only 70% identity to other human CoV strains and the differences are concentrated in the receptor-binding domain (RBD), which facilitates virus entry into target cells by binding to angiotensin-converting enzyme 2 (ACE2) on the cell surface [14].
-Blocking viral entry is a successful strategy to control infection, and most vaccine candidates for the original SARS-CoV targeted the S protein for this reason, inducing neutralizing antibody responses or antibody-dependent cell-mediated cytotoxicity (ADCC)/cross-presentation to achieve protective cellular immunity [15].
+In contrast, S1 shows only 70% identity to other human CoV strains and the differences are concentrated in the RBD, which facilitates virus entry by binding to angiotensin-converting enzyme 2 (ACE2) on the cell surface [19].
+Blocking viral entry is a successful strategy to control infection, and most vaccine candidates for the original SARS-CoV targeted the S protein for this reason, inducing neutralizing antibody responses or antibody-dependent cell-mediated cytotoxicity (ADCC)/cross-presentation to achieve protective cellular immunity [20].